primeqa/primeqa/primeqa/components/README.md

 The `Embeddings` component provides an API to obtain vector representations of given texts.

-The current implementation is based on [DPRContextEncoder](https://huggingface.co/docs/transformers/model_doc/dpr#transformers.DPRContextEncoder).
+The current implementation is based on [DPRContextEncoder](https://huggingface.co/docs/transformers/model_doc/dpr#transformers.DPRContextEncoder) and [DPRQuestionEncoder](https://huggingface.co/docs/transformers/model_doc/dpr#transformers.DPRQuestionEncoder).
 The default model is [PrimeQA DPR ctx_encoder](https://huggingface.co/PrimeQA/XOR-TyDi_monolingual_DPR_ctx_encoder) trained on XOR-TyDI English subset.

-The following shows how to use the component [DPREmbedding](./embeddings/dpr_embeddings.py) to obtain vectors.
+The following shows how to use the component [DPREmbeddings](./embeddings/dpr_embeddings.py) to obtain vectors.

-The input is a list of document where each item is a dictionary containing a `text` and optionally a `title` field.
+The input is a list of documents where each item is a dictionary containing a `text` and optionally a `title` field.

+The `embeddings_format` argument can be used specify the format of the vectors.
+The options are `pt` to return tensors, `np` to return numpy arrays, `None` to return as a list of floats.
+The default is `None`

 Usage:

 ```
     from primeqa.components.embeddings.dpr_embeddings import DPREmbeddings